What Is Telesis and How Do I Use It?

 - South 40 Swamp

 - McMillan Hall - West hallways

 If you connect to a wireless network without logging in with your WUSTL Key, the connection is NOT SECURE, and information such as IDs, passwords, and credit card information CAN BE INTERCEPTED.

 WANT A SECURE CONNECTION?
 It's called WUFI-S. Click here and follow the instructions.
 There's a download, and the installation (for XP) has 27 steps, but installation is not complicated and screenshots show you how.
 You can get a secure connection with an I-Phone, Mac, or Windows.

 Have no laptop?
-Get on the Net at the many standard PC computers that can be found at Olin Library, or at the Arts & Sciences Computing Lab on the lower level of Eads Hall.
-The Arts & Sciences Computing Lab has 60 computers and is open until 12 midnight Mondays through Thursdays.
-To use the lab, you must show your Washington University ID card.
+Get on the Net at the many standard PC computers that can be found at Olin Library, or at the Arts & Sciences Computing Lab in Seigle Hall, room 012.
+The Arts & Sciences Computing Lab has 14 computers and is open until 12 midnight Mondays through Thursdays during the semester.

 How Do I Use the Library?